LUMC/RPCA/README.md

 1. Set parameters in ```config.yaml```
 2. run: ```snakemake -p --use-singularity --singularity-prefix "resources"  --singularity-args "--bind *" --use-conda -j ** all```

-Note * : You should provide your own directory for the --bind command so that the data is accesible from the singularity containers.
+Note * : You should provide your own directory for the --bind command so that the data is accesible from the singularity containers. <br>
 Note ** : Specify number of available threads here.

+# <a name="Troubleshooting"><a/>Troubleshooting

+### Conda environment fails to build
+Try running the workflow with an older version of snakemake such as version 5.3.2

 # <a name="License"><a/>License